Analysis | Four numbers that will decide the men’s Final Four

 The Bruins like to take their time on offense, allowing the shot clock to wind down almost 19 seconds per offensive possession.
 The benefit is an efficient offense, one that scores 116.2 points per 100 possessions after adjusting for opponent (13th best per Pomeroy).
 However, it leaves them vulnerable against Gonzaga and its fast-paced offense (14 seconds per average offensive possession).
 How much of an impact could tempo have on this game?

 If the tempo is closer to how the Bulldogs like it, 70 possessions or more, the Bruins could be looking at a deficit of 16 points or more.
 If UCLA can keep the tempo closer to its preferred terms, less than 70 possessions, the Bruins project to be outscored by 12 points, making an upset slightly more likely (but still improbable).
-The slower the tempo, the better chance UCLA has to pull out an unlikely win.
+The slower the tempo, the better chance UCLA has to pull out a win.

 No. 1 Baylor vs. No. 2 Houston